 This easy Skillet Lasagna with spinach, zucchini, mushrooms takes less than thirty minutes to make and has all the amazing flavors of baked lasagna.
-It's a favorite lasagna shortcut along with this Slow Cooker Lasagna Soup and Spaghetti Squash Lasagna Boats.
+It's a favorite lasagna shortcut along with this Slow Cooker Lasagna Soup and Lasagna Cupckaes.

 Love lasagna but don't love how long it takes?
 Consider making this skillet vegetable lasagna instead.
 It has all the great flavor of lasagna but is made in one skillet on the stove without all the prep.
 It's the lasagna recipe you need for busy weeknight meals.